abdrahmansoltan/Learning-Notes/Security/1-Security.md

   - Escape the user input. by using escape characters to prevent the browser from interpreting the input as HTML.
     - ex: `&lt;` instead of `<`.

+#### Stored XSS

+- It occurs when a malicious script is injected directly into a vulnerable web application.
+Reflected XSS involves the reflecting of a malicious script off of a web application, onto a user's browser
+- It's called like that because the attack is stored in the database
+  - Ex: shop item name was entered as a malicious script, and it will be displayed(run) to other users in the shop items list page

+#### How to find and test for XSS vulnerabilities

+- The vast majority of XSS vulnerabilities can be found quickly and reliably using [Burp Suite's web vulnerability scanner](https://portswigger.net/burp/vulnerability-scanner).

+- XSS Protection with Imperva Application Security
+  - Imperva provides advanced protection against cross site scripting, using its web application firewall (WAF), a cloud-based solution that permits legitimate traffic and prevents bad traffic, safeguarding applications at the edge.
+  - In addition to XSS protection, Imperva provides multi-layered protection to make sure websites and applications are available, easily accessible and safe.
+The Imperva application security solution includes:
+    - `DDoS Protection` — maintain uptime in all situations.
+Prevent any type of DDoS attack, of any size, from preventing access to your website and network infrastructure.
+    - `CDN` — enhance website performance and reduce bandwidth costs with a CDN designed for developers.
+Cache static resources at the edge while accelerating APIs and dynamic websites.
+    - `Bot management` — analyzes your bot traffic to pinpoint anomalies, identifies bad bot behavior and validates it via challenge mechanisms that do not impact user traffic.
+    - `API security`— protects APIs by ensuring only desired traffic can access your API endpoint, as well as detecting and blocking exploits of vulnerabilities.
+    - `Account takeover protection` — uses an intent-based detection process to identify and defends against attempts to take over users’ accounts for malicious purposes.
+    - `RASP` — keep your applications safe from within against known and zero‑day attacks.
+Fast and accurate protection with no signature or learning mode.
+    - `Attack analytics` — mitigate and respond to real security threats efficiently and accurately with actionable intelligence across all your layers of defense.

 ---